planors/planors/README.md

 ### Getting started

 A guide for getting started with the project and contributing.
+If you want more detailed info about contributing, you can check the [contributing guidelines](CONTRIBUTING.md)

+Found a bug?
+Create an detailed issue and we'll try to fix it as soon as possible, or if you want, you can fix it yourself and create a Pull Request

 #### Environment variables